fmbot-discord/docs/docs/commands/index.md

     `.fmset frikandel_ embedmini track`

 !!! info ""
-    Please note that users in shared servers will be able to see and request your Last.FM username.
+    Please note that users in shared servers will be able to see and request your Last.fm username.

 !!! warning ""